 S-158:101 is a specification describing product-specific validation checks for S-101 products.
 There are no data products based directly on this edition of S-158:101 and therefore no general information applicable to data products conforming to it.

-General information about data products conforming to this specification.

-Title: S-158:1xx Electronic Navigational Chart Validation Checks

-Abstract: This document describes validation checks for S-101 data products.

-Content: Not applicable

-Spatial Extent: N/A

-Temporal Extent: N/A

-Specific Purpose: Validation of S-101 datasets and exchange sets.

 Specification metadata and maintenance